brightcove/brightcove-player-sdk-ios/README.md

     pod 'Brightcove-Player-SDK/dynamic'

-With the release of CocoaPods 1.0.0, the master Podspec repository is no longer updated automatically.
-To ensure you are using the latest versions of Brightcove software components, update your Podspec repository by running the following on the command line:
+To ensure you are using the latest versions of the Brightcove software components, update your local CocoaPods master repository by running the following on the command line:

 ```
 pod repo update